by Collyn Rivers

 Camper Trailer Cons – if a pop-up or folding long canvas top, that top can take 30 minutes or more to erect.
 Furthermore, wet canvas (and adjacent items) rapidly gets truly smelly at all times.

-Caravan Cons – medium-sized, heavier, harder to tow, more expensive than a camper trailer.
+Travel Trailer Cons – medium-sized, heavier, harder to tow, more expensive than a camper trailer.
 Low depreciation.
 Can also be used a spare bedroom or study when not away from home.
 The larger can be used as permanent homes.
-The stronger purpose-made caravans can be used off-road, but require a large and heavy 4WD to do so.
+The stronger purpose-made travel trailers can be used off-road, but require a large and heavy 4WD to do so.
 Very few are seen seriously of-road.

 Motorhome Pros – no towing involved (unless towing a small car behind), everything in ‘one box’